Understanding What God Truly Wants From His People

 But when the heart is transformed, obedience becomes life.

-that intense fasting, generous seed offerings, repeated prayers, or constant
+believe that intense fasting, generous seed offerings, repeated prayers, or

-church involvement will secure God’s approval.
-While these practices may
+constant church involvement will secure God’s approval.
+While these

-appear spiritual on the surface, Scripture reveals a sobering and consistent
+practices may appear spiritual on the surface, Scripture reveals a sobering and

 God has never

-been moved by rituals that are not accompanied by obedience and a surrendered
+been moved by religious practices that are not accompanied by obedience and a

 Outward religious